bailejl/feature-flag-demo/README.md

 Run all the commands below from the project root folder.

 1. `npm run start:feature-flags`, this starts the DB and Unleash.
 This will remain running, so you will need another terminal for the other commands.
 1. `npm run load-flags`, this loads the required data into the DB.
+This command is idempotent, so it can be run over an over with no issues.
 1. `npm run start:web`, starts the web app simulating 20 different users concurrently using an app.

+Now you can access Unleash and the web app.

+- Unleash will be available at http://localhost:4242
+- Web app is available at http://localhost:3000

 # Demo Sequence